Grand Challenge Seminars

 Goals of the Seminars

-- Faculty will teach argumentation techniques in a variety of disciplines through active reading practices.
+- Learn argumentation techniques in a variety of disciplines through active reading and analytical practices.

-- Students will have the opportunity to practice their written and verbal communication skills.
+- Have the opportunity to practice and develop written and verbal communication skills.

 communitywith their peers and faculty, benefiting from faculty-to-student ratios of 1:16.